top of page

 Summit - 724m

-Taking you on a steep climb, the hike up to the summit of Talyuberlup Peak is tough but there is plenty to explore near the top including a cave and stunning rocky spire.
+Taking you on a steep climb, the hike up to the summit of Talyuberlup Peak is tough but there is plenty to explore near the top, including a small cave and a rocky ascent to the summit cairn.

 Toolbrunup Peak